Skip to navigation Skip to content

 Special Benefit (SpB)

-A customer receiving SpB should contact Services Australia on their return to Australia if their payment stopped while they were overseas and has not been automatically restored.
+A customer receiving SpB should contact Services Australia on their return to Australia if:

 If the customer’s payment has:

-- suspended because they were outside Australia and has not been automatically restored on return, restore it manually if they remain qualified.
-Arrears are not payable for the period between the end of the maximum portability period and their return to Australia
+• suspended because they were outside Australia and has not been automatically restored on return, restore it manually if they remain qualified.
+Arrears are not payable for the period between the end of the portability period (if applicable) and their return to Australia

 Portability of concession cards

-Concession cards are portable for temporary absences from Australia up to 6 weeks (19 weeks for Commonwealth Seniors Health Card) from departure, subject to continued eligibility.
+Concession cards are portable for temporary absences from Australia up to 6 weeks from departure (19 weeks for Commonwealth Seniors Health Card), subject to continued eligibility.
 This includes non-income tested Pensioner Concession Cards.

 If a Pension Concession Card (PCC) or automatically issued Health Care Card (HCC) customer returns to Australia:

-- before the end of the portability period and entitlement has continued throughout the period of absence, the original card remains current and a new card is not required
+• before the end of the portability period and entitlement has continued throughout the period of absence, the original card remains current and a new card is not needed

 Customers whose Low Income Health Care Card (LIC), Commonwealth Seniors Health Card (CSHC), ex Carer Allowance Health Care Card (EHC) or Foster Child Health Care Card (FST) concession card has been cancelled cannot have their card restored at all.
 These customers will need to reclaim.